retest672/Funkin-Mic-d-Up-SC/README.md

 	<a href="https://ninja-muffin24.itch.io/funkin"><img src="/art/preloaderArt.png" width"658.5px" height="369.75px"></a>
 </p>

-**This mod was made with love to Friday Night Funkin' and its community.
+**Mic'd mod was made with love to Friday Night Funkin' and its community.
 Extra love to the team behind it. 💖**

 # Mods ([skip](#Compiling))